-Native to tropical South America, anacondas, or water boas as they’re also called are large, non-venomous snakes.
-Currently, there are four known species of anacondas with the green anaconda or common anaconda as it’s also referred to, being the most common.
+Native to tropical South America, anacondas, or water boas as they’re also called, are large, non-venomous snakes.
+Currently, there are four known species of anacondas, with the green anaconda being the most common.

-As aquatic snakes, anacondas live in marshes, swampy areas, and along sluggish-moving streams and rivers.
+Anacondas usually reside near bodies of water – marshes, swampy areas, and along sluggish-moving streams and rivers.
 When they’re on solid ground, they’re slow-moving and clumsy but in the water they are deadly.
 An anaconda can suspend itself just under the surface of the water waiting for prey while hidden from sight.
-This snake’s dark green color and patterns on its body provide the ideal camouflage.
+The color and patterns on their body provide the ideal camouflage.
 Under human care, anacondas eat animals they consider prey, such as fish, rabbits, chickens, or small pigs; in the wild, apart from mentioned, it can be even caimans, deer, or jaguars.

 What Anacondas Eat in the Wild